reticent-roklimber/atlas/README.md

 * The following sections will outline how to spin up the app on your local machine.
 * Note this is a Dash-Python app wrapped in a Flask App
 * The two key Python files where the magic happen are `/flask_app/dash_app/app.py` and `/flask_app/dash_app/data_processing.py`
-* Everything is is largely supporting stuff for deployment in production, and you can disregard.
+* Everything else is largely supporting stuff for deployment in production, and you can disregard.
 * System requirements: ~4GB memory (RAM) on your local machine.

 ## Run from a local machine *without* Docker